magentabusiness/magentabusiness.github.io/monitoring-dashboard.md

                 <li>Once you have added and configured all your widgets, don’t forget to save your dashboard.</li>
             </ul>
             <div class="text-content">For a more detailed guide on how to use the dashboard for IoT devices, you can refer to our <a class="article-link" href="/docs/pe/user-guide/dashboards/">Working with IoT dashboards</a> guide.</div>
-            <h2>ThingsBoard IoT Dashboard in Action (Case Studies)</h2>
+            <h2>IoT Hub IoT Dashboard in Action (Case Studies)</h2>
         </div>
         <div class="definitions-block">
             <div class="definitions-list">
                 <div class="definitions-list-item one-to-one-and-half align-start">
                     <div class="term bold padding-top">Asset Management</div>
-                    <div class="definition">By implementing ThingsBoard's IoT Dashboard, the facility gained real-time visibility into machine performance and production metrics.
+                    <div class="definition">By implementing IoT Hub's IoT Dashboard, the facility gained real-time visibility into machine performance and production metrics.
 Predictive maintenance alerts ensured timely repairs, reducing downtime.</div>
                 </div>
                 <div class="definitions-list-item one-to-one-and-half align-start">
                     <div class="term bold">Enhancing Retail Customer Experience</div>
-                    <div class="definition">ThingsBoard's IoT Dashboard tracked foot traffic, analyzed customer behavior, and monitored inventory levels.
+                    <div class="definition">IoT Hub's IoT Dashboard tracked foot traffic, analyzed customer behavior, and monitored inventory levels.
 Insights gained led to strategic product placements and personalized marketing efforts.</div>
                 </div>
                 <div class="definitions-list-item one-to-one-and-half align-start">
                     <div class="term bold padding-top">Device Connectivity & Data Collection</div>
-                    <div class="definition">With ThingsBoard's IoT Dashboard, the provider gained real-time monitoring of device performance and proactive alerts for potential issues.</div>
+                    <div class="definition">With IoT Hub's IoT Dashboard, the provider gained real-time monitoring of device performance and proactive alerts for potential issues.</div>
                 </div>
                 <div class="definitions-list-item one-to-one-and-half align-start">
                     <div class="term bold">Optimizing Agriculture Practices</div>
-                    <div class="definition">Using ThingsBoard's IoT Dashboard, the farm monitored soil moisture, temperature, and crop health.
+                    <div class="definition">Using IoT Hub's IoT Dashboard, the farm monitored soil moisture, temperature, and crop health.
 Data-driven irrigation and fertilization strategies were implemented.</div>
                 </div>
             </div>
         </div>
         <div class="text-wrapper">
             <h2>Mobile app for remote iot visualize data online</h2>
             <div class="text-content medium-margin">Mobile native app gives fast and intuitive access to the monitored system and allows to quickly find required info or react on potential issues.
 Mobile monitoring application gives more control by enabling input from mobile camera for scaning qr-codes/bar codes, for example for quick navigation to monitoring page of required device.
 Also, GPS info from mobile device improve experience for location tracking cases when user can see nearest devices/systems and their state.
-ThingsBoard has flutter mobile SDK for creating native applications fast.
-Dashboard layout can be configured differently for PC and mobile devices, ThingsBoard widgets and dashboard are mobile friendly and adaptive, so you can reuse same monitoring dashboard for web-based monitoring and from mobile application.</div>
+IoT Hub has flutter mobile SDK for creating native applications fast.
+Dashboard layout can be configured differently for PC and mobile devices, IoT Hub widgets and dashboard are mobile friendly and adaptive, so you can reuse same monitoring dashboard for web-based monitoring and from mobile application.</div>
             <h2>IoT Monitoring Software Integration with 3-rd party systems</h2>
             <div class="text-content medium-margin">Integration of IT and OT systems of the company is important aspect operational effectiveness.
 Metrics and signals collected form IoT sensors can be integrated with other customer systems to improve operational visibility and automated processes.
 For example monitoring application that collects data from IoT energy meters can be integrated with the company financial systems to automatically generate invoices or build cost reports.
 In industrial domain data from vibration and ultrasonic sensors used to generate alerts for maintenance team.
 In that case once alert generated, 3rd party system that is responsible for company incident management automatically notified about alert and maintenance tam can react accordingly.
 Our platform support bidirectional integration with external systems using different communication channels and API.
 Most common are Rest API, MQTT and via message broker.</div>
             <h2>Wrapping Up</h2>
-            <div class="text-content medium-margin">When it comes to IoT management, ThingsBoard strives to be a leader among IoT solutions.
+            <div class="text-content medium-margin">When it comes to IoT management, IoT Hub strives to be a leader among IoT solutions.
 With a seasoned team at the helm, we have crafted the best IoT dashboard that effortlessly transforms complex challenges into intuitive solutions.</div>
             <div class="text-content medium-margin">Our user-friendly free IoT dashboard software makes it easy to navigate the intricacies of IoT.
 By offering a range of powerful tools, we help businesses unlock the full potential of their connected ecosystems.</div>
             <div class="text-content">We offer a refreshing approach that combines cutting-edge technology with user-friendly design.
-With ThingsBoard, you’re not just choosing an IoT platform; you’re choosing a partner dedicated to helping you achieve your business goals.</div>
+With IoT Hub, you’re not just choosing an IoT platform; you’re choosing a partner dedicated to helping you achieve your business goals.</div>
         </div>
     </div>
 </div>